 This example shows a sprint with a huge amount of scope change (tsk-tsk!).
 As a result, only 16% of the predicted work was completed.
 The “Sprint Health” gadget is meant to combat this faux pas by getting the team’s attention when work completed is not inching towards 100%.
 For a development manager, this is a (literal) red flag to investigate the cause of the scope creep.

 It’s the visualization of data like this that can help product or development managers see aggregated information from a scrum board – e.g. how on-track a sprint or project is from a bird’s eye view.

 Share the agile dashboard love

-You can also turn your dashboard into a wallboard by clicking on the Tools icon in the upper right hand corner and selecting View as Wallboard.
+You can also turn your dashboard into a wallboard by clicking on the Tools icon in the upper right-hand corner and selecting View as Wallboard.
 Have too many gadgets?
-Select Set Up Wallboard Slideshow to control which gadgets to rotate and for how long.
+Select Configure Wallboard Slideshow to control which gadgets to rotate and for how long.

 Your issues, your Jira Software dashboard

 You and your team might gravitate towards using boards or a wallboard as your single source of truth for the progress of a project, but to get high-level and granular information about the progress of a sprint or project, building out an agile dashboard in Jira Software is a no-brainer.